matfournier/tworkshop-questions/README.md

 - You should only modify `Exercise1/2/3/4/5.scala`.
     - Do not change the response type provided.
     - The requests have already been batched for you.
+- The batches should be run *concurrently and the result needs to be maintain order*.
+This shouldn't really change your solution unless you have gone in a very unexpected direction.

 It does not matter what string you jam into ServiceError for purposes of the tests.

 * Exercise 1